berkeley-dsep-infra/datahub/docs/admins/howto/new-hub.rst

 #.
 Access "Compute Engine" -> "VM instances" -> and search for "nfs-server-01".
 #.
 Select "Open in browser window" option to access NFS server via GUI.

-Back in the NFS server shell, mount the new share:
+Back in the NFS utility VM shell, mount the new share:

 .. code:: bash